Wildlife Ecologists, Staff and Managerial Levels (San Joaquin Valley)

 • Prior experience authoring and editing technical reports, with demonstrated exceptional writing ability (e.g., via transcripts, personal references, or a submitted writing sample)

-The ideal candidates applying for a management-level position would have:
+In addition to the skills listed above, the ideal candidates applying for a management-level position would have:

 • At least 4–8 years of applicable professional experience including at least 1 year of management experience